 The plaintiffs sought to have the case certified as a class action on behalf of women farmers and prospective women farmers nationwide who were discriminated against in attempting to obtain farm loans or loan servicing from the Farm Service Agency (FSA) or its predecessor Farmer's Home Administration (FmHA) from 1981 to December 31, 1996 and from October 19, 1998 to the present.

 The Court denied the plaintiffs’ petition to certify the Love case as a class action lawsuit.
-The Court, however, stayed the claim filing time period for women farmers who would have been putative class members until a later date to be approved by the Court.
+The Court, however, stayed the time period for women farmers who would have been putative class members to file claims in Court since the inception of the lawsuit in 2000.
+The Court recently ordered that the stay of the statute of limitations will be lifted on June 8, 2015 for most individuals.
 Women farmers seeking information about their rights to pursue claims against the USDA for discrimination in its farm loan programs may seek legal counsel or other assistance to determine their rights and options, including the time period in which they might have to pursue any claims.

 Click on Current Status of Love v.
 Vilsack for more information on the status of the litigation.